deep-foundation/capacitor-device/README.md

 This package includes the `HandleUpdate` functionality (type: UpdateHandler) that is used to handle updates related to the `Device` object. `HandleUpdate` uses handler from `@freephoenix888/object-to-links-async-converter` to convert Device object value to links everytime when you update it

+## How to use?
+Insert `Device` link and update its value as object with properties described above. `HandleUpdate` will convert it to links and update them automatically.
+This package also includes functions that will help you to use this package programatically by using JavaScript

 ## Contribution

-Contributions are welcomed.
+Feel free to contribute.
 Please fork the repository and submit a pull request for any bugs, improvements, or features.